nikcbg/hello_powershell/README.md

 ### Explanantion
 Script that prints "hello"

+### List of files in the repository and their purpose
 1. hello.ps1 - Scrip that prints 'hello'.
 2. test.ps1 - Script that calls hello.ps1 and checks if the test pass or fails.
 3. travis.yml - Script for continous integration